SharePoint/sp-dev-docs/docs/sp-add-ins/get-to-know-the-sharepoint-rest-service.md

+---
+title: Get to know the SharePoint REST service ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Get to know the SharePoint REST service
 Get the basics of using the SharePoint REST service to access and update SharePoint data, using the REST and OData web protocol standards.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 SharePoint introduces a Representational State Transfer (REST) service that is comparable to the existing SharePoint  [client object models](http://msdn.microsoft.com/library/88e5e1b9-eab2-4f3b-a3f2-75c96b86f1f4%28Office.15%29.aspx).
 Now, developers can interact remotely with SharePoint data by using any technology that supports REST web requests.
 This means that developers can perform  **Create**,  **Read**,  **Update**, and  **Delete** (CRUD) operations from their SharePoint Add-ins, solutions, and client applications, using REST web technologies and standard Open Data Protocol (OData) syntax.